figure-io/polymer-timeseries/README.md

 #### el.xMin

 Defines the minimum value of the x-axis domain.
+Default is `null`.

 ``` javascript
 el.xMin = new Date() - 186000;